 When it comes to combinations, blue and purple work together.
 You might be wondering, “What color goes with a purple Christmas tree?” or “What ornaments look good on a blue Christmas tree?
 Check out some of the color schemes you can play with.

 Decorating Ideas That Go with the Indigo Flow

-Pastel blue and purple trees suit cute and whimsical themes best.
-Trees in deep shades of blue and purple look spectacular decked out in elegant motifs.
+Pastel blue and purple Christmas trees suit cute and whimsical themes best.
+Trees in deep shades of berry look spectacular decked out in elegant motifs.
 Of course, it’s totally up to you!
 Your lavender tree can be posh and feminine.
 Your navy tree can be adorable, too.
 Below are a few lovely ideas to explore for Christmas:

 Breaking the Ice

 Create a stunning contrast like Maximalist Studios.
 Highlight the cool tones of a blue Christmas tree with frosty white ornaments.
-Break the monotony with pops of blue and keep the rest of the room polished with bright white accessories.
+Then, break the monotony with pops of blue and keep the rest of the room polished with bright white accessories.

 How about a wintery blue tree?
 Chloe of Celebrate and Decorate took inspiration from the Disney film Frozen.
 The glittering picks, icicle ornaments, and snow-white pom poms are so chic.
 It’s as if the ice queen Elsa had a hand in decorating this sparkly tree.

 Jessica of Decor Adventures used white accents and forest-themed ornaments to decorate her deep blue tree.
 Like her, you can warm up an icy palette with golden tree picks and pinecones.
 Design the rest of the room with glam and woodsy accessories for a luxurious yet cozy vibe.